 Remarks and Criticisms

 Several troubling inconsistencies emerge from the Court’s decision to uphold France’s veil ban.
 Firstly, the Court’s justification for allowing States a wide margin of appreciation in this area deserves some criticism.
 Whilst the Court recognized that amongst the Council of Europe members, only Belgium had taken the active step of banning the Burqa in public places, it nevertheless reasoned that because a ban was ‘being discussed’ in several other European States, there was thus no clear consensus against the banning of a veil – which widened the discretion afforded to France.
 The truth is that whilst there had indeed been debates on the issue within several European States, no other nation had taken the radical step of legislating an outright ban on the wearing of veil in public except Belgium, which passed its ban against a backdrop of international criticism and rebuke .
-This evidence clearly points to a European consensus against the banning of the veil – it does not suggest that there is no consensus whatsoever and the Court’s argument simply inverts the truth in order to reach its preferred conclusion.
+This evidence clearly points to a European consensus against the banning of the veil – it does not suggest that there is no consensus whatsoever and the Court’s argument seems to invert the truth in this regard.

-The Courts suggestion that the criminal sanctions for wearing the veil are ‘the lightest possible’ borders on the risible.
-Criminal sanctions, are by their very nature, serious penalties which may lead to both prosecution before a Court and a criminal record.
-In this case, a simple caution or even civil penalties may have been used to achieve the aim sought and it is a fallacy for the Court to suggest that because the sanctions in question are not the most grave criminal penalties imaginable they are the least restrictive means of achieving the aim persued.
-It should also be noted that 150 euros, whilst perhaps a ‘light’ sanction to the moneyed middle – classes of the French legislature and the Court, could impose a substantial financial burden on the mostly working class demographic of women who choose to wear the veil in France.
-This burden could be amplified as women who truly feel they have no choice but to wear the veil and thus find themselves to be ‘repeat offenders’, face the daunting prospect of being fined each time they leave their homes and this sum thus multiplying into thousands of Euros over time.
+The Court’s suggestion that the criminal sanctions for wearing the veil are ‘the lightest possible’ is untenable.
+Criminal sanctions, are by their very nature, serious penalties which may lead to both prosecution before a court and a criminal record.
+In this case, a simple caution or even civil penalties may have been used to achieve the aim sought, and it is a fallacy for the Court to suggest that because the sanctions in question are not the most grave criminal penalties imaginable they are the least restrictive means of achieving the aim pursued.
+It should also be noted that 150 euros, whilst perhaps a ‘light’ sanction to the members of the French legislature and the Court, could impose a substantial financial burden on the mostly working-class demographic of women who choose to wear the veil in France.
+This burden could be amplified as women who truly feel they have no choice but to wear the veil and thus find themselves to be ‘repeat offenders’, face the daunting prospect of being fined each time they leave their homes and this sum thus multiplying into thousands of euros over time.

 The alternative imposition of a ‘citizenship class’ for wearing the veil is also a severe and unnecessary sanction.
-This vindictive punishment forces women, who may very well be French-born or like SAS – naturalized French nationals, to accept that as long as they uphold their religious and cultural traditions, they will never be regarded as French.
-They will as a result be made to endure the humiliating and grossly patronizing punishment of being ‘educated’ by the State as to what being French is, simply for retaining this aspect of their religion and culture.
-It is clear that such an odious punishment cannot credibly be classed as ‘light’.
+This punishment forces women, who may very well be French-born or like SAS – naturalized French nationals, to accept that as long as they uphold their religious and cultural traditions, they will never be regarded as French.
+They will as a result be made to endure the doubtlessly humiliating punishment of being ‘educated’ by the State as to what being French is, simply for retaining this aspect of their religion and culture.
+It is clear that such a sanction cannot credibly be classed as ‘light’.

 The Court’s following remarks on pluralism are simply contradictory.
 It cannot at once concede that France has ‘restricted pluralism’ by banning the veil in public and then accept its justification that it is actually trying to preserve pluralism by doing so.
 The concept of pluralism does not admit degrees and neither does it metamorphose depending on whose perspective we consider it from.
 Either a State permits the free expression of different cultures, customs and religions within its borders or it does not – it cannot say that it supports pluralism, but only its version of pluralism which in France’s case, explicitly excludes the Burqa.
 It is bewildering that the Court would advance such paradoxical logic.